 It’s important to talk to your pet’s veterinarian about the best time to spay or neuter your dogs or cats.
 Spaying and neutering dogs and cats should occur before they turn four months old.
-Spaying (for females) and neutering (for males) has an abundance of health benefits for your pets, and to further emphasize the importance of getting your pets fixed, there’s even a World Spay Day, which is held on February 24.
+Spaying (for females) and neutering (for males) has an abundance of health benefits for your pets, and to further emphasize the importance of getting your pets fixed, there’s even a World Spay Day, which is held on the last Tuesday in February.

 “Behaviorally, spaying or neutering your pet can keep them from roaming, spraying, and marking their territory; medically, it can prevent disease or illness later in life,” says Dr. Stacy Eckman, a clinical assistant professor at the Texas A&M College of Veterinary Medicine & Biomedical Sciences.
 “For example, if a female dog is spayed before her first heat cycle, the chance of the dog developing mammary cancer is less than 0.05 percent.”

-The top five reasons to fix your pet
+The top five reasons to fix your cat

 - Spaying and neutering reduced overpopulation of unwanted animals.

-- Dogs and cats who have been spayed or neutered live longer healthier lives.
+- Cats who have been spayed or neutered live longer healthier lives.

 - Sterilization cuts back on the urge to roam.

-- You will save money by having a healthier pet.
+- You will save money by having a healthier cat.
 Plus, your community won’t have to incur costs due to impoundment and destruction of unwanted pets.